k-wal/hatespeechdetection.github.io/index.md

 ## Our Approach
 We use more than the traditional Machine Learning and Deep Learning techniques that use bag of words featurizer.
 We use models that utilize the grammatical structure of a sentence.
+Models omitting the structural semantics of a sentence give an increasing number of false positives.
+This can be understood by the following example:
+1) Humans are not Ni*gers. `Not Hatespeech`
+2) Ni*gers are not humans. `Hatespeech`
+Our code can be found [here](https://github.com/yp201/structure-based-hate-speech-detection).

 ### Dataset Preprocessing
+To use the tweets, we had to clean them:
-Convert tweet to lower case, remove 'RT' from retweets, remove special characters and URLs.
+- Convert tweet to lower case
+- Remove 'RT' from every tweet (Keyword that identifies whether a tweet is re-tweet)
+- Remove special characters that don't contribute positively to accuracy (ex hashtags)
+- Remove URLs

 ### Models and Results
 We implemented SVM and Logistic Regression as baseline models and a simple LSTM and a tree LSTM to capture the structure of sentences.